Table of Contents

 With heat emitters and basking bulb, it is important to keep an eye on the humidity within the enclosure, mainly if combined with screen tops, since both can dry the air quickly.

-Plus, try to use thermostats, rheostats, and/or timers in order to control your heat source.
+Plus, try to use thermostats, rheostats, and/or timers to control your heat source.
 Never use hot rocks with ball pythons since they can heat unevenly over too small surface areas and can cause deadly burns to your pets.

 Lighting